 The machines are modular, therefore can be attached together to make a larger machine, or stay small to be more targeted

-Modular design also means replacement of parts and components can happen much quicker, which in turn reduces down time of the machine.
+Modular design also means replacement of parts and components can happen much quicker, which in turn reduces the machine’s down time

-Full welfare facilities on board meaning a more comfortable working environment for the teams
+Full welfare facilities on board means a more comfortable working environment for the teams